apostrophecms/apostrophe-documentation/howtos/multicore.md

 I'll also assume you are using `nginx` as your reverse proxy server.
 If you're not, you should be.
 It's simple, effective, reliable and has built-in load balancing and fault tolerance.

-Finally, I'll assume your server actually has more than one CPU core.
-If you have a dirt-cheap VPS plan, it might not.
-Running more processes than you have cores available generally doesn't help in nodejs apps.
-So check what is included in your plan.
+We recommend using [mechanic](http://npmjs.org/mechanic) to manage nginx.
+It's soooo much easier.
+But I'll give an example without mechanic too.

+You should run at least two processes for reliability.
+Beyond that, don't run more processes than you actually have CPU cores according to your hosting plan.
+It doesn't help much in nodejs apps.

 **Tip:** You might want to reserve one core for `mongodb`.
 Take that into account when you decide how many processes to run.
+But, don't go below two node processes.

 ## Multicore: multiple ports, multiple processes